7SmD/Mask-Detection/README.md

 # Mask-Detection
-using ML cv2 lib and
+using ML cv2 lib and haar